 Given the above properties of GHZ-diagonal state under the encoding channel and observable of our interest, the analysis of depolarized GHZ state becomes significantly simplified.
 Only $(|0\dots 0\rangle\pm|1\dots 1\rangle)/\sqrt{2}$ contribute to the expectation value $\langle M\rangle$, because other GHZ states corresponding to the same binary string have identical weights and thus their contributions cancel each other.
 Thus for depolarization error model we have:

 where $n$ denotes the number of sensors per node, and noiseless local entanglement generation corresponds to $n=1$.
-Then we can substitute the above into Eqn.~\ref{eqn:error_propagation}:
+Then we can substitute the above into Eqn.~\ref{Eq:error_propagation}:

-It is obvious that when taking the above function to the limit of $\theta_1\rightarrow 0$ it goes to infinity if $F<1$, which suggests that this specific measurement scheme is useless to estimate small values with high accuracy.
-We comment that the divergence of estimation variance in small local parameter regime is general for any GHZ-diagonal state with fidelity below 1, because the denominator in error propagation formula will approach zero, while the numerator will stay non-zero when the fidelity is not equal to 1.
+When taking the above function to the limit of $\theta_1\rightarrow 0$ it goes to infinity if $F<1$, which suggests that this specific measurement scheme is useless to estimate small values with high accuracy.
+The divergence of estimation variance in small local parameter regime is general for any GHZ-diagonal state with fidelity below 1, because the denominator in error propagation will approach zero, while the numerator will stay non-zero when the fidelity is not equal to 1.